 Abdominal cocoon syndrome is a rare cause of intestinal obstruction, which is difficult to diagnose preoperatively.
-We report a case of an abdominal cocoon.
-A 47-year-old male patient was referred to the general surgery department with complaints of abdominal pain, distension, nausea and vomiting for one day.
-An abdominal computed tomography (CT) examination detected the dilated small intestinal loops clustered in the abdomen and surrounded by a saclike membrane.
-During the exploratory surgery, a capsular structure was identified in the lower quadrant with a regular surface that was solid-fibrous in nature.
-The combination of the physical examination, the imaging signs and the medical history, may be helpful in the diagnosis.
+We here report a case of abdominal cocoon.
+A 47-year-old male patient was referred to the general surgery department with complaints of abdominal pain, distension, nausea and vomiting for 1 day.
+An abdominal computed tomography examination detected the dilated small intestinal loops clustered in the abdomen and surrounded by a sac-like membrane.
+During the exploratory surgery, a capsular structure was identified in the lower quadrant with a regular surface that was solid fibrous in nature.
+The combination of physical examination, imaging signs and medical history may be helpful in the diagnosis.